 The addition of sorghum in this flour is genius and gives the perfect chewy, wheat-like texture .

 The cookie dough held together perfectly even before baking.
 The sliced refrigerator cookies didn’t crumble.
 The finished cookie held together, too.

 This cookie would make perfect gluten-free crumbs for a cheese cake crust, or a cream pie crust for those that are on a gluten free diet.

 This cookie makes a great base for other treats – cream filled cookies, bar cookies, ice cream sandwiches.

-Use popcorn and tissue paper to cushion and protect cookies in transit.
+- Use popcorn and tissue paper to cushion and protect cookies in transit.
+Popcorn is gluten-free.